troyhantech/deep-research/README.md

 ## 💡 Short-term Plan

-1. Implement streaming output reports for faster response times.
+- [ ] Implement streaming output of the execution process and report for faster response.
-2. Output token consumption data.
+- [ ] Output the consumed token data.
+- [ ] Combine [echarts](https://echarts.apache.org/) to generate interactive charts, making the report more visually engaging.

 ## License